 Opinions about the management of the federal e-Rate program have improved over the last year, a new survey suggests.
 But applicants continue to be frustrated by audits, and they’d like to see more transparency in the program.

 e-Rate consulting firm Funds for Learning (FFL) released the results of its second annual survey of e-Rate participants June 29.
-The e-Rate provides $2.25 billion in telecommunications discounts for eligible schools and libraries each
+The e-Rate provides $2.25 billion in telecommunications discounts for eligible schools and libraries each year, but keeping track of the program’s many rules and deadlines can pose a challenge to applicants.

 - Top trends: Improve graduation rates and retention - August 8, 2019